Miladbxv184/Bookshop/README.md

     python run.py

 ### How to use
-We have generated an example user.
+I have generated an example user.

     username: username
     password: password